Vancouver Titans officially part with remaining roster

 Andante had announced his free agency earlier this week, following the departure of tank HyunWoo “JJANU” Choi and head coach Hwang “PaJion” Jisub on April 30.

+Later in the day, ESPN reported that the Titans will sign five players from the North American Contenders team Second Wind: William “Caden” Loll, Abtin “ShRedLock” Shirvani, Dalton “Dalton” Bennyhoff, Colin “Higan” Arai and Randal “Roolf” Stark.
+All are 18 or older and thus eligible to compete in the Overwatch League.
+According to ESPN, the other three players on Second Wind’s roster — Zachary “iced” Hughes, Benjamin “UltraViolet” David and Nicholas “Speedily” Zou — are minors and cannot yet sign Overwatch League contracts.

+Those additions would fit with Vancouver’s stated goal of helping “aspiring young players make the leap into professional play” with its new roster.

-The moves were expected as speculation about a complete roster breakup has increased steadily since all of the players removed Titans references from their social media pages last month.
+The personnel changes had been expected as speculation about a complete roster breakup has increased steadily since all of the players removed Titans references from their social media pages last month.

 In Wednesday’s statement, the Titans outlined the challenges that have befallen the team during the coronavirus pandemic.